-13. Disadvantages and male hostility
+12. Disadvantages and male hostility

-Where are the incentives for men to work towards gender equality?
-After almost two decades of programing for gender equality, there is still an understanding among most development practitioners that, in practice, 'gender means women'.
+Where is the incentive for men to work towards gender equality?
+After almost two decades of programming for gender equality, there is still an understanding among most development practitioners that, in practice, 'gender means women'.
 For some men, resistance to greater men's involvement is rooted in the fact that it entails a greater focus on their gender and how their own privileges are maintained.
 One privilege of gender inequality for men is the relative invisibility of their gender.

-There is also resistance from some men to attempts to challenge the power they hold, especially from men in dominant social groups.
-These men perceive gender equality as a threat to their privileges and an attack on their lifestyle.
+There is also resistance from some men to attempts to challenge the power they hold, especially from men in dominant social groups .
+These men perceive gender equality as a threat to their privileges and an attack on their way of life.

-Reduced categorizations and stereotypes can be a menace to men and male characteristics.
-For example, doing housework mean less time dedicated to work, reduced continuity and thus the loss of a main characteristic in professional tasks.
-A US beer commercial stated that men would rather mow a field the size of Texas than wash up a glass.

 This begs the question: if men and boys are privileged by existing gender equality.
 Making men more aware of the costs of conventional forms of masculinity, both for themselves and for women and children, is an important step towards challenging gender inequalities, hierarchies.

+Reduced categorizations and stereo types can become a threat for men and masculinity traits.
+For example doing household chores involves dedicating less time to professional tasks, minor continuity, and thus reduced professional know how.
+A beer commercial in the US claims that a man would rather mow a field the size of Texas rather than wash a glass.
 Dominant masculinities are not achievable for all men at all times.
 For many men there is a significant gap between the dominant model of masculinity in society, and the reality of what they themselves can achieve.
-This is particularly true in the case of young or low income men, or homosexual men.
+This is particularly true in the case of young or low income men, or men who have sex with men rather than women.
 In fact, no man can fully live up to all these ideals throughout his entire lifetime.
-Like a woman, a man's experience of power fluctuates across his lifecycle, and also depends on his class or caste, his sexual orientation, his ethnicity and race.
+Like women, a man's experience of power fluctuates across his lifecycle, and also depends on his class or caste, his sexual orientation, his ethnicity and race.
 Still, the social pressure to conform to dominant versions of masculinity is often intense and the consequences of not conforming can be severe.

-Male hostility towards affirmative actions addressed to women in research institutions is a recurring phenomenon that occurs when solely women oriented programs are implemented: this is when we deal with arousal of explicitly or implicitly hostile behavior from men or young adults who feel discriminated against for not having access to the benefits included in the measures to support women or who simply believe that the women do not need them.
-Silly and ironic jokes, sexual ambivalence or benevolent sexism are used against gender inequality issues.
-These reactions are significant of a resistance to change and must be viewed and analyzed.
-Programs should help men both understand the oppressive effects of gender inequality on women and men, while also discussing the responsibilities they have because of their privileges to take actions in ways that women usually cannot.
+Male hostility towards affirmative actions addressed to women in research institutions is a recurring phenomenon that occurs when programs specifically for women are implemented.
+Is the arousal of explicitly or implicitly hostile behavior from men or young adults who feel discriminated against for not having access to the benefits included in the measures to support women or who simply believe that the women do not need them.
+Silly and ironic jokes, sexual ambivalence or benevolent sexism are used against the gender inequality issues.
+Programs should help men both to understand the oppressive effects of gender inequality on women and men, while also talking to them about the responsibilities they have because of their privileges to take actions in ways that women usually cannot.
+The importance of connecting the personal to the professional for gender transformation.